 We will decide whether the following conditions are met:

 - The production for which protection is sought is protected by a base patent which is in effect.
-The product must be specifically stated in one of the claims in the base patent.

 - The marketing authorisation on which the application is based is confirmed as being the first marketing authorisation for the product in Norway.